davy7125/polyphone/en/manual/soundfont-editor/tree.md

 The tree is the first element in the editor you should focus on.
-It represents the architecture of the open soundfont and pilots the right part of the software when you click on one or more elements.
+It represents the architecture of the open soundfont and pilots the right part of the software when you select one or more elements.

 The tree is always displayed with the same [structure](#doc_structure), provides a [contextual menu](#doc_menu) and has [drag & drop](#doc_dragdrop), [copy / paste](#doc_copypaste) and [search](#doc_search) features.